St. Paul's provides an opportunity for regular Christian worship and community in the English language.

 We normally meet on the 3rd Wednesday evening of each month at 7:00 p.m. in the "Haus am Turm" right next to the church, but we may vary the meeting day in a given month, so it's best to check here for the next meeting time.
 Our next meeting is on:

-Wednesday, 21 June, 7:00 p.m. in the "Haus am Turm" right next to the Paulskirche
+We usually meet on the 3rd Wednesday in each month at 7:00 p.m. in the "Haus am Turm" right next to the Paulskirche.

 Community "Pot Luck" Dinners